maxspeicher/2024-us-presidential-election/README.md

 ## Latest Predictions

+👇🏻 Check the first update from September 22 for [details on methodology](#september-22-2024).

 ### Based on Weighted High-Quality Polls So Far

 | Candidate           | Expected EVs | Chance of Winning |